 These cost about one-third the price of tree nuts yet offer comparable nutrition.
 They’re a fantastic garnish for both stir-fries and salads.

-Any variety of porridge one of the most delicious and satisfying breakfast possibilities, especially in winter.
-They’re remarkably cheap, and many varieties take just minutes to cook.
+Any variety of porridge is one of the most delicious and satisfying breakfast possibilities, especially during winter.
+Hot cereals are remarkably cheap, and many varieties take just minutes to cook.
 Plus, unlike boxed breakfast cereal, hot cereals don’t require vegan milk, which may be beyond your budget.
 Any good natural food store will carry several varieties in its bulk section.
 Steel-cut oats take about fifteen minutes longer to cook than rolled oats, but their immensely satisfying texture makes them worth the wait.